EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the bare soil evaporation from 1-fAPAR &amp; PET soil
+Bare soil evaporation from the non-absorbed fAPAR (as a proxy for vegetation fraction) and potential evaporation.

 **Parameters**
 - **Fields**